The GW Chronicle is entirely student-led, with everyone from our team of editors to our newest journalists contributing articles to the paper.

 Lily McLean is a junior at GWUOHS who is passionate about American politics, international relations, human rights, and journalism.
 She has now worked on the GW Chronicle for two years as an editor and reporter.
 She also manages the Global News and Opinion Departments.

-In addition to focusing on the paper, Lily founded and is president of the GWUOHS Amnesty International Club.
+In addition to focusing on the paper, Lily founded and is president of the GWUOHS Amnesty International Club and currently serves as the Student Body President for the Student Council.
 She works part-time at a bookstore in San Francisco but spends much of her time on her mother’s farm in Sonoma County.

 One of her journalistic inspirations in Nicholas Kristof.